 6. Hydrates Skin

 One study showed that taking collagen peptides for 8 weeks resulted in a significant improvement in skin hydration and skin collagen production.
-This suggests that taking collagen peptides can promote visible improvements in the skin’s appearance with only a few weeks of supplementation (12).
+This suggests that taking collagen peptides can promote visible improvements in the skin’s appearance with only a few weeks of supplementation.
+(27)

 How to Find a Quality Collagen Supplement

 As suggested above, the quality of the collagen you choose is extremely important.
-In fact, collagen should be chosen the exact same way you’d choose meat.
+Choose collagen products the exact same way you’d choose meat.

-Since most collagen is sourced from cattle, a quality collagen supplement will be sourced from pasture-raised, grass-fed cows that haven’t been raised with growth hormones (such as rBGH).
+Start by looking for a quality collagen supplement sourced from pasture-raised, grass-fed cows that haven’t been raised with growth hormones (such as rBGH).

-If you’re looking for top-notch collagen, Vital Proteins formulates their collagen peptides and gelatin from grass-fed cows in Brazil, where it is against the law to inject cows with growth hormones.
+We recommend Vital Proteins for a top-notch collagen brand.
+They formulate their collagen peptides and gelatin from grass-fed cows in Brazil, where it is against the law to inject cows with growth hormones. [tweet_quote]When buying collagen supplements, make sure it’s non-GMO and allergen-free.[/tweet_quote]

 A quality collagen supplement should be Non-GMO and free of common allergens such as soy, corn and gluten.
 It’s important to avoid collagen supplements that contain added sugar, sweeteners, binders, fillers and artificial colors and flavors.

 Lastly, your collagen supplement should be packed in an air-tight container to help prevent moisture from entering.
 Collagen absorbs moisture very easily, which allows bacteria to break it down and degrade it.
-The container your collagen is packed in should always be BPA-free.
-BPA, or bisphenol-A, is a known endocrine disruptor that is commonly found in plastic containers (13).
+Your collagen container should always be BPA-free to keep it clear of endocrine disruptors.
+(28)

 How to Cook, Bake and Drink Collagen